 McSherry’s volunteer contributions include serving as vice president of the board of trustees of the Leakey Foundation, an institution focused on human origins research and education.
 She has served on the board of directors for Planned Parenthood of the Gulf Coast and the advisory board for the Rice Professional Science Master’s Program, where she established the Diana McSherry and Patrick Poe Endowed Fellowship in Ecology and Evolutionary Biology.

-A professor of history for 27 years, Cox, now associate professor emeritus of history, mentored hundreds of students.
+A professor of history for 27 years, Cox has mentored hundreds of students.
 He served as a college associate in both Martel and Wiess and sponsored numerous campus groups.
-One nominator explained, “He was a stalwart, comforting, inquisitive and Socratic adviser to the Black Student Association and to the Caribbean Students Society.
+One nominator explained, “He was a stalwart, comforting, inquisitive and Socratic advisor to the Black Student Association and to the Caribbean Students Society.
 His more than 20 years of work with these groups were critical to making Rice a place where a great diversity of black students could thrive.”
 As founding director of Rice’s Mellon Mays Undergraduate Fellowship program, Cox nurtured and mentored minority students who wished to pursue doctoral degrees.

 The Gibbs are passionate supporters of Rice Athletics, including the Brian Patterson Sports Performance Center, the George R. Brown Tennis Center, the Wendel Ley Track Pavilion, the Tudor Locker Room Project and the Women’s Basketball Assist Club.
 Additionally, the Gibbs are supporters of the Shepherd School of Music, the Moody Center for the Arts, the George R. Brown School of Engineering and the Rice 360?
 Institute for Global Health, having established the Barbara and David Gibbs Endowment for Global Health.